codeceptjs/CodeceptJS/docs/basics.md

 ## How It Works

-Tests are written in synchronous way.
-This improves readability and maintainability of tests.
+Tests are written in a synchronous way.
+This improves the readability and maintainability of tests.
 While writing tests you should not think about promises.
-You should focus on test scenario.
+You should focus on the test scenario.

-However, behind the scene **all actions are wrapped in promises** inside the `I` object.
+However, behind the scenes **all actions are wrapped in promises** inside of the `I` object.
 [Global promise](https://github.com/Codeception/CodeceptJS/blob/master/lib/recorder.js) chain is initialized before each test and all `I.*` calls will be appended to it as well as setup and teardown.

 If you want to get information from a running test you can use `await` inside **async function** and special methods of helpers started with `grab` prefix.